Wrivard/ceramiquejlepage/GOOGLE_MY_MAPS_SETUP.md

 - Make sure the map is set to "Anyone with the link can view" if needed
 - Check browser console for any iframe blocking errors
 - Verify the map ID is correct

+### Header/Footer Bars Visible
+- Ensure the CSS rule `.contact16_map-wrapper .contact16_map` is in the stylesheet
+- Verify the wrapper has `overflow: hidden` and `position: relative`
+- Remove any inline styles from the iframe that conflict with the CSS positioning